Frank Wanlass

-Frank Marion Wanlass (May 17, 1933 in Thatcher, AZ – September 9, 2010 in Santa Clara, California) was an American electrical engineer.
-He is best known for inventing CMOS (complementary MOS) logic with Chih-Tang Sah in 1963.
+Frank Marion Wanlass (May 17, 1933, in Thatcher, AZ – September 9, 2010, in Santa Clara, California) was an American electrical engineer.
+He is best known for inventing, along with Chih-Tang Sah, CMOS (complementary MOS) logic in 1963.
 CMOS has since become the standard semiconductor device fabrication process for MOSFETs (metal–oxide–semiconductor field-effect transistors).

 Biography

 He obtained his PhD from the University of Utah.
 Wanlass invented CMOS (complementary MOS) logic circuits with Chih-Tang Sah in 1963, while working at Fairchild Semiconductor.
 Wanlass was given U.S. patent #3,356,858 for "Low Stand-By Power Complementary Field Effect Circuitry" in 1967.

 In 1963, while studying MOSFET (metal–oxide–semiconductor field-effect transistor) structures, he noted the movement of charge through oxide onto a gate.
 While he did not pursue it, this idea would later become the basis for EPROM (erasable programmable read-only memory) technology.